> Jan 29th, 2021: Interactive map-guidebook embedded.

 Otherwise Golica is also a decent hiking goal.
-A true mountain with all characteristics of Karavanke mountains: great panorama, not a hard ascent, probably best for crossing on a long-distance hike.
+A true mountain with all characteristics of Karavanke mountains: great panorama, not a difficult ascent, probably best for crossing on a long-distance hike.
 Outdoor activities on the mountain are supported by a nice mountain hut.
-Koca na Golici, 1582m, is standing on mountain's south slopes and many hikers are visiting it.
+Koča na Golici, 1582 m, is standing on mountain's south slopes and many hikers are visiting it.
 From the northern, Austrian side the mountain is also frequently ascended, but doesn't have the popularity as on the southern side.

 Although being a grassy summit, Golica is not very popular for tour skiing.
 It certainly can be done with skis, some of its slopes are steep, but not so much that it would be too dangerous.
 The main reason that it is not more popular for skiing is, that possible downhills don't finish in a good terrain, so the logistics is more unpleasant.

 The whole area is also popular for mountain biking.
 In the lower parts there are many nice forrest roads, on the southern and the northern side so, but I have also seen on the web a video of biking on the summit ridge.
 For technical climbing Golica has no bigger rock face.